-95% of black adults and 80% of black children do not swim*.
+95% of Black adults and 80% of Black children do not swim.

-The risk of drowning being higher among “minority ethnic” communities *.
+The risk of drowning being higher among “minority ethnic” communities.

-The BSA is here to change that.
+The BSA's mission is to change that.

 The Black Swimming Association (BSA) is a non-profit organisation set up to: